shredthaGNAR/list-of-my-starred-repos/README.md

 * [ProgrammingFonts/ProgrammingFonts](https://github.com/ProgrammingFonts/ProgrammingFonts): This is a collection of programming fonts, just share this with the programmers.
 Now there are 108 kinds of fantastic fonts!
 * [dair-ai/Prompt-Engineering-Guide](https://github.com/dair-ai/Prompt-Engineering-Guide): 🐙 Guides, papers, lessons, notebooks and resources for prompt engineering, context engineering, RAG, and AI Agents.
 * [raycast/prompt-explorer](https://github.com/raycast/prompt-explorer): Easily browse, share, and add prompts to Raycast
-* [nkmr-jp/prompt-line](https://github.com/nkmr-jp/prompt-line): Prompt Line is a macOS app developed to improve the prompt input experience in the terminal for CLI-based AI coding agents such as Claude Code, Gemini CLI, OpenAI Codex CLI, and Aider.
+* [nkmr-jp/prompt-line](https://github.com/nkmr-jp/prompt-line): Prompt Line is a macOS app developed to improve the prompt input experience in the terminal for CLI-based AI coding agents such as Claude Code, Codex CLI, and Gemini CLI.
 * [sangddn/prompt_builder](https://github.com/sangddn/prompt_builder): A macOS tool to build long-context prompts for models like OpenAI o3 and Gemini 2.5.
 * [promptfoo/promptfoo](https://github.com/promptfoo/promptfoo): Test your prompts, agents, and RAGs.
 Red teaming/pentesting/vulnerability scanning for AI.
 Compare performance of GPT, Claude, Gemini, Llama, and more.
 Simple declarative configs with command line and CI/CD integration.
 Used by OpenAI and Anthropic.
 * [f/prompts.chat](https://github.com/f/prompts.chat): f.k.a.
 Awesome ChatGPT Prompts.
 Share, discover, and collect prompts from the community.
 Free and open source — self-host for your organization with complete privacy.